Matthew 11

 “I will give you rest.”
 Come to the Lord Jesus and stay under His blood, and you will find peace and rest for your soul.

-Comments Matthew 11:29 “Take My yoke upon you …” The “yoke” is to tell the love and knowledge about God the Father.
+“Take My yoke upon you …” The “yoke” is to tell the love and the knowledge you have about God the Father.
 Tell all that the Father is kind and loving, but His wrath is even greater than His love.
 Come and glorify the Father through the Lord Jesus.

-“for I am meek and lowly in heart …” Be humble, do not boast.
-God is not for you alone; share the love and knowledge about God.
+“For I am meek and lowly in heart …” Be humble, do not boast.
+God is not for you alone; share your love and knowledge about God.

-Comments Matthew 11:30 “My yoke is gentle” refers to the love for all.
-All who ask for mercy and love in the name of the Lord, show mercy to them and bring their situation for prayer.
-Remember, we must pray from within our hearts and not just by our mouths.
+“My yoke is gentle” refers to the love for all.
+All who ask for mercy and love in the name of the Lord Jesus, show mercy to them and bring their situation for prayer.
+Remember, we must pray from within our hearts, not just with our mouths.